On a Pale Horse: Plot summary

-The dead magician's plans however seem to go awry.
+The dead magician's plans, however, seem to go awry.
 Due to manipulation by Satan, Luna is also destined to die before she can fulfill the prophecy.
 The magician had used too much black magic for his soul to be in balance.
 To bring it into balance before committing suicide, he has transferred the excess evil on his soul to Luna's soul, whom he has assumed to be innocent of evil.
 However, Luna has a burden of evil on her soul already, and her father's scheme has put her on the course to Hell.
 To correct this, she volunteers to switch places with one of Death's other clients.
 By sacrificing her own life to save another, she manages to balance the evil on her soul.

-Her actions play right into Satan's trap, who doesn't care whether she goes to Heaven or Hell, only that she dies and is no longer a threat to his plots.
+Her actions play right into Satan's trap, who does not care whether she goes to Heaven or Hell, only that she dies and is no longer a threat to his plots.
 However, Zane has already fallen in love with Luna by this time, just like the magician had planned, and he refuses to take the soul of the woman he loves.

 Now the motives behind the magician's choice of Zane are made clear to him when the other four Incarnations (Time, Fate, War, and Nature) from Purgatory approach him and explain that they were all in on the plan.
 The previous Death could not be manipulated into betraying the duties of his office for love, so the Incarnations of Immortality decided to replace him with a young, stubborn man like Zane, who could.

 Because Luna's soul is next in the queue, Zane cannot take the souls of other mortals until he deals with hers.
 He refuses to do so, thereby going on strike and leaving dying mortals in agony, unable to be released by death.
 As this is not to Satan's advantage, he first tries to bribe Zane, then intimidate him into going back to work.

 Zane, however, has had a conversation with Gaea, the Incarnation of Nature, who has demonstrated to him the absolute power each Incarnation wields in its own sphere of influence.
 Zane eventually realises that the office of Death is unassailable by Satan and that he cannot be harmed within the sphere of that office.
 As an Incarnation, Satan himself has a soul and is subject to Zane's dominion.
 The conflict ends in a draw and Satan has no choice but to admit defeat.

 With Satan's plot exposed, Purgatory changes Luna's destiny and she is free to return to life.
 Zane lifts his strike, and with Luna under his protection, Satan can no longer interfere with her fate through the means of death.